whatwg/sg/Stages.md

 ## Terminology

 * <dfn>Stage</dfn>: each successive stage is closer to an integrated [Contribution](./IPR%20Policy.md#21-contribution) and interoperable implementation.
 These stages are tracked on the issues in the relevant WHATWG GitHub repository, using labels ("stage 0", "stage 1", etc.).
-The stages are described in Stages overview below.
+The stages are described in the Stages overview below.
 * <dfn>Browser engine</dfn>: an independent implementation of the web platform (i.e., Chromium, Gecko, and WebKit at present).
 * <dfn>Implementation interest</dfn>: a direct signal from a browser engine that a feature is on the roadmap to implement, as defined in the [Working Mode](./Working%20Mode.md#additions)].
 * <dfn>Browser engine representatives</dfn>: persons delegated by a browser engine to indicate implementer interest.